rbajek/rasa-java-sdk/README.md

 |----------------|-----------------------------------|
 | `1.0.x`        | `>=1.4.x`              |

-To ensure compatibility use the same version for both, modulo the last number, i.e. using version A.B.x the numbers A and B should be identical for both Rasa and Rasa SDK.

 ## Usage

 Let's assume that we have a restaurant bot and when the user says "show me a Mexican restaurant", our bot should return the restaurant from the database.